-Running isn’t as mystical as some would have you believe, here are some of my favourite tips .
+Running isn’t as mystical or as difficult as some would have you believe, here are some of my favourite tips .

 Many of my coached runners ask me how to get faster, I always tell them it isn’t magic.
-You don’t have to hire a wizard or rub a magic lamp, you just have to be consistent.
-Building a bigger aerobic engine will see you better than changing training plans every two days!
+You don’t have to hire a wizard or rub a magic lamp, you just have to be consistent!
+Just getting outside and running will see you better than changing training plans every two days!

 One long run

 will see big improvements for most beginner runners.

 Keeping a diary used to be a staple of all runners everywhere.
 Keeping a diary helps you and your coach look over your training and see what could be tweaked.
 It doesn’t have to be too technical, just something simple like……

 If your training starts to stagnate a little having a diary is a great way to look back and find the culprit.
 Feeling under the weather? rubbish nights sleep?, heavy training week?
 It’s easier to have it wrote down than trying to remember.